enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

-	./jqm.ps1 stop  ## Default database is a single file... that is locked by the engine if started ./jqm.ps1 allxml  # This will import all the test job definitions ./jqm.ps1 -Enqueue TestEcho
+	./jqm.ps1 stop  ## Default database is a single file... that is locked by the engine if started ./jqm.ps1 allxml  # This will import all the test job definitions ./jqm.ps1 -Enqueue DemoEcho
 	./jqm.ps1 start

 Linux / Unix::

-        ./jqm.sh stop  ## Default database is a single file... that is locked by the engine if started ./jqm.sh allxml  # This will import all the test job definitions ./jqm.sh Enqueue TestEcho
+	./jqm.sh stop  ## Default database is a single file... that is locked by the engine if started ./jqm.sh allxml  # This will import all the test job definitions ./jqm.sh Enqueue DemoEcho
 	./jqm.sh start

-Check JQM_ROOT/logs/jqm.log: a job should have launched (and suceeded).
+Check the JQM_ROOT/logs directory: two log files (stdout, stderr) should have been created (and contain no errors).
 Success!

 Database configuration